Video highlight clips: MK Chavez, from Mothermorphosis | Heather June Gibbons, "Smell the Moxy" from Her Mouth As Souvenir

-Join us for this reading by Bay Area poets MK Chavez and Heather June Gibbons.
-We'll be helping to debut the first full-length book, Her Mouth As Souvenir, by SF State Creative Writing faculty member Gibbons.
-This event, supported in part by the National Endowment for the Arts, is free and open to the public.
+A reading by Bay Area poets MK Chavez and Heather June Gibbons — helping to debut the first full-length book, Her Mouth As Souvenir, by SF State Creative Writing faculty member Gibbons.
+This event supported in part by the National Endowment for the Arts.
+Free and open to the public.

 Oakland based Latinx writer MK Chavez is the author of Mothermorphosis and Dear Animal (both from Nomadic Press.)
 She is a recipient of a 2017 Pen Oakland Josephine Miles Award and her poem The New Whitehouse, Finding Myself Among the Ruins was selected by Eileen Myles for the Cosmonauts Avenue 2017 Poetry Award.
 She is a co-founder/curator of the reading series Lyrics & Dirges and co-director of the Berkeley Poetry Festival, a fellow with CantoMundo, and guest curator of the reading series at UC Berkeley Art Museum and Pacific Film Archive in the Fall of 2018.